Your complete guide to sailing the Greek Islands

-The area has a different character with a recent Italian influence and western Greece has historically been an area of fusion .
+The area has a different character with a recent Italian influence and western Greece has historically been an area of fusion, making them a must-see when sailing the Greek Islands.
 Here, Hellenic antiquities, including Olympia, the home of the Olympic Games, rub shoulders with Roman ruins, the castles of Norman crusaders and the forts of the Ottoman and Venetian empires.

 The Ionian has two large charter bases, at Corfu and Lefkas.
-There are plenty of anchorages among rustic Kefalonia, party-mad Zakynthos (Zante) and the stunning gem of Ithaca in the southern islands.
+There are plenty of anchorages among rustic Kefalonia, party-mad Zakynthos (Zante) and the stunning gem of Ithaca in the southern islands – all of which should be at the top of your list of best Greek Islands to visit.
 The majestic, cliff-lined yacht sanctuary of Lefkas is at the mid-point and the north holds Corfu and the little islands of Paxos (Paxi) and Antipaxos (Antipaxi).

 Two inland sailing areas adjoin this area, the gulf of Amfilochia and the gulf of Corinth.
 Amfilochia, the ancient actium where Octavius defeated Mark Antony, is at the port of Prevesa and home to extensive wildlife, wetland conservation area and a noble cheese.
 Corinth, which opens beyond the stunning Rhio Bridge, leads east past ancient Lepanto, Corinth and Delphi until it connects with the Argosaronic at the Corinth Canal.
 There is a possible third inland area, since the historic town of Missolonghi also boasts a lagoon, where you can go gunk-holing .

 When to sail the Ionian?
 The west coast season is shorter and the weather is great for sailing between mid-May and mid-October, although there may be the odd thunderstorm at the beginning and end of season.
 The easy sailing conditions mean the area is quite busy in the high season of July and August, so June and September are more favorable.
-The principle summer wind is the Maistros, a daily NW or WNW wind that begins to blow around 11am to noon and continues to evening, reaching 3 and 5 Beaufort.
+The principal summer wind is the maistros, a daily NW or WNW wind that begins to blow around 11am to noon and continues to evening, reaching three and five Beaufort.
 Nights are mostly calm, apart from some katabatic gusts close to high ground.